 Emissions for 2022-23 are shown on page 138, integrated with disclosures that fulfil the requirements of the Streamlined Energy and Carbon Reporting framework.
-All the emissions shown use location-based reporting.
+All the emissions shown use location-based reporting and represent an April to March year as this is consistent with the company's regulatory year.
 The company does not yet purchase certified renewable electricity from grid suppliers, and therefore we are not yet providing market-based data in this report.
 We will continue to review this option at future buying rounds.